Cessna A-37 Dragonfly: Post-Vietnam era

-A total of 577 A-37Bs were built, with 254 delivered to the RVNAF.
-At war's end, the A-37 had flown over 160,000 combat sorties with only 22 USAF losses.

-When North Vietnamese forces captured Da Nang Air Base, at the end of March 1975, they captured large amounts of stores and equipment, including 33 intact A-37s.
-On 28 April 1975, several captured A-37s were used by the North Vietnamese to attack Tan Son Nhut Air Base, still held by the South Vietnamese.
-Approximately 187 A-37Bs were in RVNAF service at the Fall of Saigon in April 1975.
-Ninety-two were recovered by the US, while the other 95 were later used by the Vietnam People's Air Force in missions over Cambodia and during the China conflict in 1979.
-These "renegade" aircraft were phased out of service in the late 1970s or early 1980s, likely due to the lack of spares.
-Some of the aircraft were shipped to Vietnam's then-Communist allies such as Czechoslovakia, Poland, the Soviet Union and East Germany.
-Others were sold to private foreign owners.
-Six examples of the A-37B became property of American warbird fans, while four A-37Bs are now privately owned in Australia and New Zealand.
+Approximately 187 A-37Bs are believed to have been in RVNAF service by the Fall of Saigon in April 1975.
+Ninety-two of these were recovered by the US, while the other 95 aircraft would be operated by the Vietnam People's Air Force in missions over Cambodia and during the China conflict in 1979.
+These "renegade" aircraft were phased out of service in the late 1970s or early 1980s, likely due to the lack of spare parts.
+Some of these captured A-37s were shipped to Vietnam's then-Communist allies such as Czechoslovakia, Poland, the Soviet Union and East Germany.
+Others were sold to private foreign owners; six A-37B became the property of American warbird fans while four A-37Bs became privately owned by individuals in Australia and New Zealand.

-After the war, the USAF passed their A-37Bs from the USAF Tactical Air Command (TAC) to TAC-gained units in the Air National Guard and Air Force Reserve.
-In the early 1980s these aircraft were assigned to the FAC (Forward Air Control) role and given the designation OA-37B.
-The OA-37Bs were eventually phased out in the 1980s and 1990s and replaced in the FAC mission by the much more formidable Fairchild Republic A-10 Thunderbolt II in Air Force, Air National Guard and Air Force Reserve service.
+Following the conflict's end, the USAF opted to transfer their A-37Bs from the USAF Tactical Air Command (TAC) to TAC-gained units in the Air National Guard and Air Force Reserve.
+During the early 1980s, these aircraft were assigned to the FAC (Forward Air Control) role and given the designation OA-37B.
+The OA-37Bs were eventually phased out in the 1980s and 1990s and replaced in the FAC mission by the much more formidable Fairchild Republic A-10 Thunderbolt II in USAF, Air National Guard, and USAF Reserve service.